-ADMINISTRATION ON CHILDREN, YOUTH AND FAMILIES' RUNAWAY AND HOMELESS YOUTH PROGRAM
+ADMINISTRATION ON CHILDREN, YOUTH AND FAMILIES RUNAWAY AND HOMELESS YOUTH PROGRAM

-ACYF, through FYSB, is committed to safety, permanency, well-being, and self-sufficiency for runaway and homeless youth and young adults who cannot live safely with a parent, legal guardian, or relative; and who have no other safe, alternative living arrangement.
+ACF, through FYSB, supports the safety, permanency, well-being and self-sufficiency of runaway, homeless, and street youth who are at risk of sexual exploitation, labor exploitation, human trafficking, or any other type of victimization; and, if applicable, pregnant and parenting runaway and homeless youth as well as young adults who cannot live safely with a parent, legal guardian, or relative and have no other safe alternative living arrangement.

-FYSB's RHY Program promotes a strengths-based approach that emphasizes youths' self-determination and strengths.
-It provides a meaningful framework to consistently support youth in identifying their strengths and using their skills towards personal growth, development, and success.
+FYSB's RHY Program promotes a strengths-based approach, which emphasizes youth's self-determination and strengths, and provides a meaningful framework to consistently support youth in identifying strengths and using those skills towards personal growth, development, and success.
 This Positive Youth Development (PYD) framework is essential to ensure a young person has a sense of safety, structure, belonging, membership, self-worth, social contribution, independence, and control over one's life, as well as skills to develop plans for the future, set goals, and foster interpersonal relationships.
 The RHY Program also promotes increasing youth leadership capacity through intentional projects and activities designed to enhance this skill set.

-Additionally, FYSB supports projects to increase human trafficking prevention and intervention within RHY programs.
-These ongoing efforts seek to minimize sexual exploitation and trafficking incidents among runaway and homeless youth, equip programs with the necessary tools to prevent these incidents, and identify youth who are victims of trafficking or those at risk of becoming victims.
+FYSB continues supporting projects to increase human trafficking prevention within RHY programs.
+These ongoing efforts seek to minimize sex and labor trafficking incidents among runaway and homeless youth, equip programs with the necessary tools to prevent these incidents, and identify youth who are victims of trafficking or at risk of becoming victims.